LiYunJamesPhD/GPCR-GK-means-fast-GK-means/README.md

 Please visit the website http://image-net.org/download-images and sign up an account to download all validation images (50,000 images).

 **(2) Random Image Selection** <br/>
+An algorithm to make a new dataset with few images:
+1. run "choose_img_from_ratio.py" to choose the squarest images.
+2. run "run_move_rename_imgs.sh" to rename all images.
+3. run "img_classification.sh" to generate lists.
+4. run "img_check_dataset.awk" to have common images.
+5. run "choose_img_from_ratio.py" to choose a subset of images. (e.g. 1000)
+6. run "move_imgs.sh" to create a smaller dataset from 50,000 images.

 To make a new dataset with few images, please run the following commands
 1. calculate the ratio of the short side to the long side for each image
 ```
 ./calculate_ratio.sh <a directory to input images>